zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 		- So what **embedding** is, is it's *deeply integrating your product or service into another customer's operations.* So it's deeply wound into that and bound into that organization, making it very hard to remove, thus **increasing the switching costs** of that product or service into the others' organization.
 So when people think of embedding, they often think first of **enterprise software.**
 		- But where we are today, we see this embedding in all sorts of forms, whether that's cloud services, APIs.
 Take **Stripe**, for example.
 They focused early on on small fast-growing companies that enabled them to scale over time very, very significantly to become a massive organization.
 		- Same with **Twilio**, providing APIs for communication services.
 Something that was traditionally very hard, they made very, very easy.
 They made that embedding very simple for developers to incorporate into their websites.
+		- They made that embedding very simple for developers to incorporate into their websites. **Enabling, an example would be Uber, to send text messages very efficiently.
+And as Uber grew, Twilio benefited from that.**
 		- ### Embedding strategy
 			- So if you are pursuing an embedding strategy, it's really important to understand **who the decision-maker is in the organization.**
 			-